pritamh/cherie0/README.md

 - > Hi, I’m @cherie0
-- > I’m interested in Programming (obviously), Design, Art, and
+- > I’m interested in Programming (obviously), Design, Art
-- > I’m currently learning JS and Python on my own - and have a good amount of experience in Java
+- > I’m currently learning C++ and have a ranging experience in Java, Python and JS
 - > I’m looking to collaborate on Java or JS projects to expand my knowledge and skills in the languages

-- > How to reach me
+- > How to reach me:
-- > > email me: pritamahazra101@outlook.com (personal)
+- > > email me: 281-725-4013
-- > >         : pritamahazra@gmail.com (professional)
+- > >         : pritamahazra@gmail.com